What Is Private Mortgage Insurance (PMI)?

 What is the difference between PMI and MIP?

-PMI is typically used with conventional loans, while a mortgage insurance premium (MIP) is required for FHA loans.
+PMI is typically used with conventional loans, while a mortgage insurance premium (MIP) is required for Federal Housing Administration (FHA) loans.
+Like PMI, MIP can be paid monthly or upfront.
+MIP can be discontinued once the mortgage balance reaches 78% of the original purchase price.

 Bottom line